limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 ![screenshot-3](/assets/images/posts/pinkys-palace-walkthrough/screenshot-3.png)

-Next, use the `directory-list-lowercase-2.3-medium.txt` wordlist to maximize the chances of getting a hit.
+Next, use a bigger wordlist to maximize the chances of getting a hit.

 ![screenshot-4](/assets/images/posts/pinkys-palace-walkthrough/screenshot-4.png)